chinmayasukumar/Capstone-2_Modelling_steel_strength/README.md

 ## Discussion and Conclusion

-LGBM contributes 60% to the ensemble model, placing a balanced importance on important elements.
+LGBM contributes 60% to the ensemble model, placing a balanced importance on the influential  elements.
 It relies on temperature first and foremost but still performs well.
 Extra Trees has a limited contribution, possibly due to overfitting.
-Default CatBoost outperforms Voting Regressor, but the latter is still chosen as the final model since it will be more generalizable to new datasets.
+Default CatBoost outperforms the Voting Regressor, but the latter is still chosen as the final model since it will be more generalizable to new data.

 For this business use case, both MAE and RMSE are used to judge the model's performance.
 Metallurgists need only a rough estimate of steel performance.
-The Voting Regressor ensemble model had an MAE of ~14.2 MPa, RMSE of ~30 MPa, and an R2 of 0.96.
+The Voting Regressor ensemble model socred an MAE of ~14 MPa, RMSE of ~28 MPa, and an R2 of 0.96 when cross-validating.
 Considering the mean Yield strength of the set is 361 MPa, its performance is excellent for this use case.

 An evaluation was done on a subset of the data at a temperature of 27˚C (around room temperature).
-Firstly, All observations recorded at 27˚C were indexed.
-Using this index, new X and y datasets were created.
-These new sets were also removed of any training data.
+Firstly, all observations recorded at 27˚C were indexed.
+Using this index, new X and Y datasets were created.
+These new sets were also cleared of any training data.
 To reiterate, the resulting dataset (25 observations) was comprised exclusively of test and validation data recorded at 27˚C. The results are shown below:

 [](/reports/figures/metrics_27.png)